rv285/IB-Data-Science/README.md

 #### Running Jupyter locally on your computer

-This is the recommended option and likely to be more straightforward than using Google Colab (see below).
-As in IA, the [Anaconda](https://www.anaconda.com/download) distribution is recommended.
+This is the most straightforward option and likely to be easier than using Google Colab (see below).
+If you haven't already installed Python and Jupyter on your computer, the [Anaconda](https://www.anaconda.com/download) distribution is  recommended.
 Be sure to download the Python 3 version.

 #### Google Colab

-If you can't run Jupyter notebooks on your computer, you could use Google Colab.
+If you can't install and run Jupyter notebooks on your computer, you could use Google Colab.
 If you are using Colab, I recommend uploading your data onto Google Drive first.
 Follow these instructions carefully:

 1. Sign in to Google Drive using your `CRSid@cam.ac.uk` .
 First upload the IB-Data-Science folder to the Google drive (by clicking the "New" button on the top left of the browser).